 Thank you for visiting our Practice website which we hope will provide you with a taste of the services available at our main site in Poringland and our branch surgery in Rockland St Mary.
-Use the tabs above and at the foot of this page to find out when we are open, how to reach medical services when we are closed, see the area we cover and learn more about the team at the Practice.
+Use the tabs to find out when we are open, how to reach medical services when we are closed, see the area we cover and learn more about the team at the Practice.

 The Practice has a core set of values that are at the heart of everything we do.
 They underpin our policies, objectives, procedures and strategies.
 They also help us establish our behaviours.
 The values were created and agreed by the whole Practice team at a staff meeting in Spring 2015 and are reviewed each year.
 There are 5 simple values.
 These are to be: